Bobotie recipe: Ultimate Guide for an Authentic South African dish

 2. Can I make bobotie ahead of time?

 Yes!
-Assemble the dish, cover it, and refrigerate for up to 24 hours.
+Prepare the dish, cover it, and refrigerate for up to 24 hours before baking.
 Bake it just before serving.

 3. Is bobotie gluten-free?

-To make bobotie gluten-free, use gluten-free bread or omit the bread altogether and add a bit of almond flour for texture.
+To make bobotie gluten-free, substitute the bread with gluten-free bread or skip it entirely and use almond flour to maintain the dish’s texture.

 4. Can I make bobotie without eggs?

-Yes, you can use a dairy-free or egg-free custard alternative, such as a mixture of coconut milk and cornstarch.
+Yes, you can substitute the custard with a dairy-free or egg-free alternative, like a blend of coconut milk and cornstarch.

 Yellow rice and fruit chutney are traditional sides.
 You can also serve it with roasted vegetables or a fresh salad.